 The champagne bottles are chilled, the roadshow presentation is polished, and your investment bankers are making the final calls.
 But before you ring that opening bell, there's one harsh reality every private company must face: going public means trading your cozy cloak of privacy for the unforgiving glare of the disclosure spotlight.

 One day you're sharing financials with a handful of board members over coffee.
 The next, thousands of investors, analysts, and competitors are dissecting every line item of your quarterly reports.
-It's like moving from a private diary to a reality TV show—except the stakes involve billions of dollars and your company's future.
+According to PwC's IPO readiness research, companies that begin public company preparation at least 24 months before their target listing date are significantly more likely to complete successful offerings (PwC, 2023).

 The transition from private to public isn't just about raising capital; it's about fundamentally transforming how your company operates, communicates, and thinks about transparency.
 Here are the five critical areas where private companies must level up before they step into the public arena.